RSPCA Shop Next Gen Education

 Where possible we release wild animals back to where they were found as quickly as possible, as they may hold territory in the area, or be part of a family group.
 They will also know the best spots to forage for food and places to shelter from weather, or hide from predators.

-For some orphans, release sites are carefully chosen to give best chance of survival, where there is the opportunity to find a mate or a flock, plenty of food, water and suitable nest or den sites.
+Extreme weather conditions may make it difficult for wildlife to re-adjust to their natural environment and young For some orphans, release sites are carefully chosen to give best chance of survival, where there is the opportunity to find a mate or a flock, plenty of food, water and suitable nest or den sites.birds could find flying on a windy day a struggle.

 We must consider the dangers posed by humans.
 Roads in particular can cause problems for a wild animal trying to adjust to a new area and establish territorial boundaries.